avadev/Avalara-SDK-Python/docs/EInvoicing/V1/DocumentsApi.md

 with Avalara.SDK.ApiClient(configuration) as api_client:
     # Create an instance of the API class
     api_instance = documents_api.DocumentsApi(api_client)
-    avalara_version = "1.0" # str | The HTTP Header meant to specify the version of the API intended to be used metadata = SubmitDocumentMetadata(
+    avalara_version = '1.2' # str | The HTTP Header meant to specify the version of the API intended to be used metadata = Avalara.SDK.SubmitDocumentMetadata() # SubmitDocumentMetadata |
-        workflow_id="partner-einvoicing",
-        data_format="ubl-invoice",
-        data_format_version="2.1",
-        country_code="SA",
-        country_mandate="SA-Phase1-B2B",
-    ) # SubmitDocumentMetadata |
-    data = {} # {str: (bool, date, datetime, dict, float, int, list, str, none_type)} | The document to be submitted, as indicated by the metadata fields 'dataFormat' and 'dataFormatVersion' x_avalara_client = "John's E-Invoicing-API Client" # str | You can freely use any text you wish for this value.
+    data = 'data_example' # str | The document to be submitted, as indicated by the metadata fields 'dataFormat' and 'dataFormatVersion' x_avalara_client = 'John's E-Invoicing-API Client' # str | You can freely use any text you wish for this value.
 This feature can help you diagnose and solve problems with your software.
-The header can be treated like a \"Fingerprint\" (optional)
+The header can be treated like a fingerprint. (optional)
     # example passing only required values which don't have defaults set
     try:
         # Submits a document to Avalara E-Invoicing API